atomicdata-dev/atomic-data-docs/README.md

 ## Design goals

 * **Typed**.
-All data has an unambiguous, static datatype.
+All Atomic data has an unambiguous, static datatype.
 Models expressed in Atomic Data can be mapped to programming langauge models, such as `structs` or `interfaces` in Typescript / Rust / Go.
 * **Semantic**.
 Every data Atom and relation has a clear semantic meaning.
 * **Browseable**.
 Data should explicitly link to other pieces of data, and these links should be followable.
 * **ORM-friendly**.
 Navigate a _decentralized_ graph by using dot.syntax, similar to how you navigate a JSON object in javascript.